mbasagoitia/yale-library-project/README.md

 ## Part Three: Searching System

 When we need to pull parts and scores from our collection, each piece and its relevant information (call number, location, form (digital/physical), condition, in/out status, etc.) should be easily and quickly accessible by a few keywords.
 I intend to implement a system that allows librarians to search our entire collection within seconds, finding the necessary materials easily.
 A series of filters and keyword searches will be available to the user.
+A default filtering method will automatically list relevant pieces on the "home page" of the application.

+Filter by: Genre - Composer - Edition - Medium (Score/parts)

 ## Physical Parts vs Digital Scans

 Currently, the Philharmonia holdings exist in two locations: as digital scans saved on the computer, and as physical parts on the shelves.
 Some exist in both forms, and others in only one.
 A thorough inventory will also be conducted of the digital holdings (scans), and the database will store information about what form the materials are available in (digital, physical, or both).
 The digital holdings will be organized in a logical manner on the computer, similar to the physical shelves.
 The existing file names may be changed for the purposes of clarity and searchability.

+## Scores